pvdabeel/prolog/Documentation/Handbook/05-doc-proof-literals.md

 ### `after` — ordering constraints

-The planner needs to know the order in which actions should be scheduled.
-The `after(Literal)` tag expresses a hard ordering constraint: "this literal must come after the specified literal in the final plan."
+The ordering pass needs to know the order in which actions should be scheduled.
+The `after(Literal)` tag expresses a hard ordering constraint:
+"this literal must come after the specified literal in the final plan."

 ```prolog
 portage://'dev-lang/python-3.13.2':download?{[